 - Students must have completed at least one course, at any level, in at least two of the following three areas in the College: microeconomics, statistics, or calculus.
 Examination credit will not be accepted for this requirement, i.e., AP credit.

-- Students must register for nine courses (900 units of credit) in their fifth year.
+- Students must register for at least nine courses (900 units of credit) in their fifth year.

-- No courses taken in CMSC (Computer Science) or PPHA (Public Policy/Harris School) prior to entering the BA/MSCAPP program will be allowed to count toward the requirements for the MSCAPP.
-If the courses taken before entering the program would have fulfilled MSCAPP requirements, students will be permitted to replace those courses with approved electives during their fifth year.
+- No courses taken in CMSC (Computer Science) or PPHA (Public Policy/Harris) prior to entering the BA/MSCAPP program will be allowed to count toward the requirements for the MSCAPP.
+If the courses taken before entering the program would have fulfilled MSCAPP requirements, students will be permitted to replace those courses with approved electives.

-- Students enter joint residence status during the three quarters prior to the anticipated date of College graduation, during which time they will be charged tuition at the Harris School's graduate rates.
+- Students enter joint residence status during the three quarters prior to the anticipated date of College graduation, during which time they will be charged tuition at Harris's master's rates.
+During their fourth year of study students will still be eligible for College aid.

 - Students must complete all requirements of the MSCAPP program, as stated in the Graduate Announcements, to receive the BA/MSCAPP degree.